Learning to Fly: Let's simulate evolution in Rust (pt 3)

 #[cfg(test)]

-/// For tests that require access to chromosome
+/// For tests that require access to the chromosome

 WithChromosome { chromosome: Chromosome },

-/// For tests that don't require access to chromosome
+/// For tests that don't require access to the chromosome

 WithFitness { fitness: f32 },